Prof. Dr. Josep Peñuelas (CREAF-CSIC)

 I am currently developing my PhD thesis titled " Forest and Human Health: a new approach for forest management?" in which we aim at unveiling the potential relations or not between forests and human health involving Biogenic Volatile Organic Compounds.

-Research project: REGIME-SHIFTS
+Research project: BIPOLAR

 My main research topic is the ecology of VOCs emissions in the soil, biological and environmental effects.
 I will concentrate on the effect of biotic and abiotic factors on VOCs emissions in the soil and the interactions of biology and environment delivered by BVOCs, emphasizing the ecological significance.